P8 fault code on a Mitsubishi Electric unit

 Discharge thermistor fault.
 This fault means the discharge line has reached an abnormally high temperature.
 This fault can be caused by a lack of refrigerant or possibly a faulty discharge thermistor.

 Defrost sensor is open or short-circuit.
 Check the resistance of the defrost sensor and replace it if it’s not within the correct range.

 Outdoor PC Board electronics fault.
 This fault is rarely ever seen.
 We have not come across a Mitsubishi Electric unit with this fault displayed……yet!

 It is important to ensure the correct tests are completed to determine what part requires replacement.
 It can be an expensive exercise to replace a working component when the fault could actually be an energy supplier issue.
 Resolving a P8 fault could be as little as $140.00 to fix a power supply issue.
-For a refrigerant leak, cost could be upwards of $2,000.00 especially if the repair is time consuming to fix.
+For a refrigerant leak, the cost could be upwards of $2,000.00 especially if the repair is time-consuming to fix.
 Ensuring the correct parts are diagnosed is vital to make certain you do not waste money on unnecessary parts or repairs.

 In a nutshell

 - P8 faults can be caused by almost anything but is usually due to an outdoor unit issue